mpaperno/MSFSTouchPortalPlugin/README.md

 ## Documentation

-See the [Wiki](https://github.com/mpaperno/MSFSTouchPortalPlugin/wiki/) for some guides and tips.
+See the [Wiki](https://github.com/mpaperno/MSFSTouchPortalPlugin/wiki/) for guides, tips, and example [pages and buttons](https://github.com/mpaperno/MSFSTouchPortalPlugin/wiki/Pages-Buttons-and-Graphics) to get started with

 Auto-generated documentation on all actions, connectors, events, settings, and default included states can be found in [DOCUMENTATION.md](DOCUMENTATION.md).

-**NEW IN THE WIKI:** Assets - [Pages, Buttons, & Graphics](https://github.com/mpaperno/MSFSTouchPortalPlugin/wiki/Pages-Buttons-and-Graphics) to get started with.

 ## Installation